DNA-Evolutions/Docker-REST-TourOptimizer/TourOptimizerWithDatabase.md

 ---

-## Step 5: Run an Optimization and Save/Load the Result
+## Step 5: Run an Optimization and Save and Load the Result

 To save an optimization in Fire and Forget mode, it's essential to provide an `OptimizationPersistenceSetting` object that manages how the result is stored.
 This object is defined within the extension object, on the same level as the `keySetting` object.